Charles G. Dawes House: History

 Charles G. Dawes and family lived here from 1909 to 1951.
 He donated the house to Northwestern University in 1944 with the understanding that it be used as the home of the Evanston Historical Society, now known as the Evanston History Center.
 The Dawes family continued to occupy it until Mrs. Caro Blymer Dawes' death in 1957, and it became home to the Historical Society in 1960.
 In 2009, Northwestern University donated the house to the Evanston History Center.

-Architect
+Architecture

 The house was built in 1894 for Robert Sheppard, treasurer and business manager of Northwestern University, and designed by H. Edwards Ficken (1844–1929) of New York.

-Ficken was born in London and educated in Europe.
-He came to the United States in 1869 and began his career as an architectural renderer, and was the partner of Boston architect Charles D. Gambrill at the time of the latter's suicide in September 1880.

-Gambrill had been a partner of Henry Hobson Richardson from 1867 to 1878.

-Ficken's career included several distinguished commissions, including ones for the New York Athletic Club and Yale University and, for the last thirteen years of his life he was the supervising architect and engineer for Woodlawn Cemetery on Long Island.
-Ficken is perhaps best known, however, as the architect for Pepperidge Hall (1896), a 120-room house built for Christopher Roberts II on 1000 acre of property that was adjacent to Idle Hour, the 60-room Tudor mansion of William K. Vanderbilt that was designed by Richard Morris Hunt and located on 862 acre in Oakdale, New York.